vik-s/quartz/content/projects/newsletter/long form/Impairments and Dual Conversion Receivers.md

 Put *picture of a cascaded gain block*

 This makes it quite simple to add and subtract the gain of each block in a cascaded system to calculate overall gain.
 ### Noise

+In a previous article, we looked at sources of electronic noise.
+We use a different perspective from a system point of view.
+We are not concerned with the actual source of noise, but only a metric that defines how noisy a circuit is.
+#### Input-referred noise

+To do this, we use the concept of *input-referred noise*, and is commonly used in analog circuit design.
+It is represented by a series voltage source and a shunt current source connected at the input of a noiseless circuit.
+The composite noise from each of these sources, in presence of the noiseless circuit, is equal to the noise from the original circuit.
+The voltage and current noise sources are often correlated too.

+> Put *picture of input referred noise*

+Why *input-referred*?
+Depending on the gain of the circuit, the noise at the output is also amplified.
+This makes it difficult to compare noise performance of circuits with different gain.
+The simpler way is to define noise at the input of the circuit.

+How do we find the values of the voltage and current noise sources?
+- **Voltage noise**: Short the input terminal to eliminate current noise.
+Measure the output noise, and divide it by the voltage gain to obtain input-referred voltage noise.
+- **Current noise**: Open the input terminal to eliminate voltage noise.
+Measure the output noise, and divide it by the transconductance gain to get input-referred current noise.

+> Put *picture showing how voltage and current noise is obtained*

+#### Noise Figure
+For simple circuits, the concept of input-referred noise works nicely.
+For complex RF blocks, finding voltage and transimpedance gain is not trivial.
+Instead, we can define another metric - Noise Figure - in terms of signal to ratio (SNR).

+If an amplifying RF block has a signal at its input terminal, the amplification increases both the signal and noise by the same level at the output.
+In terms of SNR, nothing has changed from input to the output -  SNRin = SNRout.
+This is only assuming that the amplifier itself did not contribute any noise by itself.

+In reality, in addition to the amplification of noise, there is additional noise being added by the RF block.
+As a result, the SNRout is lower than SNRin, which leads itself to a simple definition of noise - Noise Figure (NF) - given by

+$$NF = \frac{SNR_{in}}{SNR_{out}}$$
+Noise figure is most often expressed in terms of decibels by taking 10xlog(NF).
+A noiseless circuit has a NF=1 or 0dB.

+Let us dive in a bit deeper with an example.
+Take the case of an amplifier with gain G and input impedance Zi.
+This amplifier is noisy and produces an equivalent output noise voltage Vn.
+The amplifier is fed with a supply whose input resistance is Rs, generating a thermal noise 4kTRs.
+This scenario is shown in the figure below.

+> Put *noise figure of amplifier example*